honestappalachia/haps-hidserv/README.md

 ============

 A Tor hidden service for anonymous file upload, using Apache and Python.
-Developed for Ubuntu 10.04/Debian Squeeze, but should work (with minor modifications) on any Linux.
+Developed for Debian Squeeze, but should work (with modifications) on any Linux.

 What is here?
 -------------